Hawks vs. Kings Prediction & Picks - December 29

 Hawks Performance Insights

-- Although the Hawks are giving up 122.8 points per game (fourth-worst in NBA) on defense, their offense has been strong, as they rank third-best in the league by scoring 122.3 points per game.
+- On offense, the Hawks are the third-best team in the league (122.3 points per game).
+However defensively they are third-worst (122.8 points conceded per game).

-- Atlanta ranks 16th in the NBA with 43.9 boards per game so far this season.
-Meanwhile, it ranks 20th with 44.3 rebounds allowed per contest.
+- With 43.9 rebounds per game and 44.3 rebounds conceded, Atlanta is 16th and 20th in the NBA, respectively.

-- So far this season, the Hawks rank 16th in the league in assists, dishing out 25.9 per game.
+- This season the Hawks are ranked 16th in the NBA in assists at 25.9 per game.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.